Meena (actress): Dubbing

 Meena dubbed for Padmapriya Janakiraman in Cheran's movie Pokkisham.

 Personal life

 Meena married Vidyasagar, a Bangalore-based software engineer, on 12 July 2009 at Arya Vysya Samaj Kalyana Mandapam.
-The couple later visited Tirumala Venkateswara Temple, Andhra Pradesh.
-The couple came back to Chennai to hold a reception at Mayor Ramanathan Chettiar Hall, in which all leading southern Indian actors participated.
-The couple has a daughter Nainika who made her acting debut at the age of 5 in the film Theri (2016).
-Vidyasagar died on 28 June 2022 due to lung related ailments.
+The couple has a daughter, Nainika, who made her acting debut at the age of 5 in the film Theri (2016).
+Vidyasagar died on 28 June 2022 due to lung-related ailments.